PCBZ/CS6650/final_mastery2_3/README.md

 ---

 ## Architecture
-Below is an architecture diagram
+Below is the architecture diagram for both LocalStack and AWS environment.

 ```mermaid
 graph TD